awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-config-deliverychannel.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `S3KeyPrefix`  <a name="cfn-config-deliverychannel-s3keyprefix"></a>
 The prefix for the specified Amazon S3 bucket\.
+Do not include 'AWSLogs/' in your value as it is prepended automatically.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)